-(1) Inferred resources are reported using cutoff grade of 0.4 g Au/t(2) Mineral resources that are not mineral reserves have no demonstrated economic viability
+(1) Inferred resources are reported using cutoff grade of $0.\overline{4}$ g Au/t

 15.7 HEAP LEACH RESERVE

 Dr. Deepak Malhotra, metallurgical qualified person, is responsible for the certification of the heap leach reserves, contained herein.
 Heap leach reserves are found in Table 1-2 "Statement of Mineral Reserve Estimate".
 In addition to the ore mined from the Batman open pit, the mine plan contemplates processing the 13.4 Mt of ore from the existing heap leach pad through the mill at the end of the mine life.